(Last UPDATED 7/21/2023) Description and review of Hawk’s Public House, located in East Sacramento. NEW: See “Updates” below.

 Hawks is the first tenant of the Mediterranean-style building at the corner of Alhambra and Stockton Boulevards.
 The building had sat empty (surrounded by chain link fencing) for a long-long-long time.
 The Hawks Public House building is long and narrow so it can get a bit loud and cramped when it is packed – which it often is.
 However, the ample parking is a big plus (complimentary parking in the Sutter Medical Plaza lot – enter on Stockton Blvd.).

 Hawks has a full bar that includes local craft beer and craft cocktails.
 I recently met two friends and former colleagues there for Happy Hour (M-F, 2:30 pm-6:00 pm).
-I opted for a glass of Rosenblum Cellars Cabernet Sauvignon ($7) while my friends ordered the Public House Martini (Platinum Vodka, Shaft’s Blue Cheese Olives) ($7) and the Johnny Good Feather (house-made limoncello, lemon juice, ice tea) ($7).
+A glass of Rosenblum Cellars Cabernet Sauvignon ($7) was my choice.
+My more adventurous friends ordered the Public House Martini (Platinum Vodka, Shaft’s Blue Cheese Olives) ($7) and the Johnny Good Feather (house-made limoncello, lemon juice, ice tea) ($7).

 I have made limoncello before (it is a lot of work) so I was very interested in the Johnny Good Feather.
 My friend offered me a sip but the drink seemed a bit strong to me.
 Next time my neighbor offers me lemons from his backyard trees I plan to make limoncello and then experiment – making my own version of the Johnny Good Feather to offer friends at summer BBQ’s.